Looking for cheap tipples? These are the best Amazon Prime Day alcohol deals

 Follow live: Read our Amazon Prime Day 2022 liveblog

-So, with up to 45 per cent off beer, wine and spirits with brands including Talisker, Absolut, The Glenlivet and Tarquin all featuring, it’s well worth taking a look at what’s on offer in the mammoth sales bonanza.
+So, with up to 45 per cent off beer, wine and spirits with brands including Ciroc, Absolut, Southern Comfort and Tarquin all featuring, it’s well worth taking a look at what’s on offer in the mammoth sales bonanza.

 Our team of expert deal hunters are on hand to find you the best discounts on tasty tipples.
 Happy shopping!